kaist-cs453-2019s-team7/cotegen/README.md

 ## Adding New Reference Solution

-After installing our `cotegen` package, You can write a new reference solution to generate corresponding test cases.
+After installing our `cotegen` package, You can write a new reference solution as a simple python file to generate corresponding test cases.

+Please locate your reference solution file in `examples/tasks` directory to utilize command line execution.

 You should define a new class inherits `cotegen.Task` and with the same with filename.